|Time & Place:||TR 12:00-12:50 PM; meeting in 253 F. Paul Anderson Tower|

 GPU & Multi-Core Processor Computing is about the large-scale parallel processing within a modern computer.
 Multi-core refers to the multiple conventional processors now found within a processor chip.
 Graphics Processing Units (GPUs) were once all about video output, but have mutated into the dominant general-purpose many-core parallel computing architecture.
 In this course, you'll not only learn about the key architectural features of both, but also how to use them effectively -- primarily by directly programming them, but we'll also discuss some libraries.

-The first exam will be in class on Wednesday, October 9, 2019.
-It will cover the muti-core MIMD stuff, as will be reviewed in class Monday, October 7, 2019.
+The first exam was in class on Wednesday, October 9, 2019.
+It covered the muti-core MIMD stuff, as was reviewed in class Monday, October 7, 2019.

 All course materials will be linked here: